AlexZadorojnyi/H-Shifter-to-Sequential-Adapter/README.md

 - Open the .ini file and configure the settings.
 Refer to the Logitech Profiler to find the numbers assigned to your controller's keys.
 These should be written in "Joy#" format in the settings.
 - Run either the .exe file OR the .ahk file from the same directory as the .ini file.
 To run the .ahk file AutoHotkey must be installed.
 - Run the game.
-- Exit from the script by right-clicking on the icon in the notification of the toolbar.
+- Exit from the script by right-clicking on the icon in the notification area of the toolbar.